IBM/data-prep-kit/transforms/universal/fdedup/Readme.md

 first path and use the native transform pipeline to implement filtering.

 ## Transform runtime
-The [transform runtime](src/fdedup_transform.py) is implementing complete first path of the fuzzy de duping:
+The [transform runtime](src/fdedup_transform.py) is implementing complete first path of the fuzzy deduping:
 * creates bucket and minhash collectors
 * implements initial file processing to populate bucket and minhash caches
 * creates doc collectors